Lung - Pulmonology

 Our team approach to medicine really makes a difference in treating your lung condition.
 By collaborating with other physicians at Union Square and throughout the Mount Sinai Health System, your pulmonologist can draw on many disciplines, including specialists in rheumatology, allergy and immunology, gastroenterology, cardiology, and infectious conditions to help map the best treatment path for you.

-The physicians at Mount Sinai Downtown-Union Square have faculty appointments at the Icahn School of Medicine at Mount Sinai, one of the nation’s leading medical schools.
+The physicians at Mount Sinai-Union Square have faculty appointments at the Icahn School of Medicine at Mount Sinai, one of the nation’s leading medical schools.
 We treat a variety of lung conditions, including:

 - Asthma—we provide a comprehensive and individualized treatment plan that includes our state-of-the-art injectable biologic medications to help you live life without asthma symptoms.